mantczakaus/ont_amplicon/README.md

 }
 ```

-Example in which reads are first quality filtered using the tool chopper (only reads with a Phread average quality score above 8 and length >100 bp are retained).
+Example in which reads are first quality filtered using the tool Chopper (only reads with a Phread average quality score above 8 and length >100 bp are retained).
 Then for the clustering step, only reads ranging between 500 and 2000 bp are retained:
 ```
 {
 samplesheet: tests/index_mtdt.csv